|Above: Captain William John Engledue of the Royal Engineers probably photographed soon after his promotion to Captain in January, 1871.

 Scouring the archives of the U.S. Patent Office I found two patent drawings that exemplify Engledue’s creative and inventive mindset.
 The office issued Engledue a patent for a

 In 1893 Engledue helped to incorporate the Rio Grande Dam and Irrigation Company at Las Cruces, New Mexico.
-The purpose of the firm was the building of dam in the vicinity of
+The purpose of the firm was the building of a dam in the vicinity

-nearby El Paso, Texas to provide irrigation for proposed new farm lands.
+of nearby El Paso, Texas to provide irrigation for proposed new farmlands.
 According to the History of New Mexico: Its Resources and People, Volume II (1907) other British investors

 in the plan included the Earl of Winchelsea and Nottingham, Lord Clanmorris, Lord Ernest Hamilton and Samuel Hope Morley, the governor of the Bank of England.
 The project was

-tied up in litigation for years with the Mexican government and when finally when finally completed by the United States Reclamation Service in 1916 became known as Elephant Butte
+tied up in litigation for years with the Mexican government and when finally completed by the United States Reclamation Service in 1916 became known as Elephant Butte Dam and

-Dam and Spillway.
-Engledue would not live to see it come to fruition having passed away on 15 May, 1906 at his home at Tavistock, Devonshire.
+Spillway.
+Engledue would not live to see it come to fruition having passed away on 15 May 1906 at his home at Tavistock, Devonshire.